avl/multi_iterate_mut/README.md

 the number of available cores.
 Trying to use MyPool2 with 12 threads on a 6 core machine will give absolutely horrifically bad performance.

-What we really would want is cooperation with the operating system.
-We'd like to signal to the OS that we're one of 12 threads doing a lock-step job, and if we're in this particular loop over here, we're not really busy and if the OS decides to suspend any of the other threads it might just as well suspend all of the threads.
+I think what we really would want is cooperation with the operating system.
+Perhaps a mechanism where we can signal to the OS that we're one of 12 threads doing a lock-step job, and if we're in this particular loop over here, we're not really busy and if the OS decides to suspend any of the other threads it might just as well suspend all of the threads.

+Anyone got a better idea?

 #### Uneven Work-distribution
 Another major problem is that the crate as written will not distribute work evenly across threads.